kickstand-ui/kickstand-ui/docs/components/form-field.md

 # Form Field

-Forms are some of the most complex user interactions in modern application design.
+Forms are some of the most complex user interactions in modern application development.
 The Kickstand UI form field component is design to abstract away some of that complexity and provide a consistent user experience as well as some features to improve usability.

 <div class="my-xl">
     <ks-form-field label="Username" />